Protest near White House stays calm after curfew

 The footage captures the young woman sat on..

+Arham 💖 RT @reuterspictures: Demonstrators embrace during a protest against the police killing of George Floyd near the White House in Washington.… 55 seconds ago

-Breathtaking Vintage RT @kylegriffin1: .@NBCNews reports that Sen. Elizabeth Warren, her husband (and Bailey) are at the protest near the White House.
-20 seconds ago
+Stuart RT @kylegriffin1: .@NBCNews reports that Sen. Elizabeth Warren, her husband (and Bailey) are at the protest near the White House.
+1 minute ago

-Brian Michael Rogan RT @jilevin: Protest near White House stays calm after curfew https://t.co/cw5QA2dyDw 33 seconds ago
+Joyce Jeffries RT @KarenChestney: Live updates: Crowd thins near White House; moment of silence held for George Floyd at U.S. Capitol https://t.co/mPwE5C5… 2 minutes ago

+newportkook RT @joeygarrison: This man gets booed and hit with plastic bottles as he tears down a street sign near the White House at the DC protest.
+C… 3 minutes ago